-Vivian Gibson was raised on Bernard Street in Mill Creek Valley—454 acres in the heart of downtown St. Louis that comprised the nation's largest urban-renewal project beginning in 1959.
+Vivian Gibson was raised on Bernard Street in Mill Creek Valley—454 acres in downtown St. Louis, which comprised the nation's largest urban-renewal project beginning in 1959.
 She started writing short stories about her childhood memories of the dying community after retiring at age 66.
-Her forthcoming book, a memoir entitled The Last Children of Mill Creek (Belt Publishing) is scheduled to launch in the Spring of 2020.
+Her memoir, The Last Children of Mill Creek (Belt Publishing), was published in April 2020, when the author was 70 years old.

-Vivian was a contributing playwright of 50in50: Writing Women into Existence (2017) performed at the Billie Holiday Theater in Brooklyn, NY.
-She is the author of a short story: Sunup to Sundown published in St. Louis Anthology (Belt Publishing) June 2019.
+Gibson was a contributing playwright of 50in50: Writing Women into Existence (2017), performed at the Billie Holiday Theater in Brooklyn, NY.
+She is the author of a short story: Sunup to Sundown, published in St. Louis Anthology (Belt Publishing) June 2019.
 An essay excerpted from her memoir titled My Father's Accident appeared in Plough Quarterly Magazine, June 2020.
 In December 2020, Gibson was featured in Poets & Writers Magazine's Annual 5 Over 50.
 The Last Children of Mill Creek won the Missouri Humanities Council 2021 Literary Achievement Award.

-She currently lives less than a mile from what was the historic Mill Creek Valley community in downtown St. Louis that she writes about in her forthcoming memoir.
+She currently lives less than a mile from the historic Mill Creek Valley community in downtown St. Louis that she writes about in her memoir.
 Vivian has two adult children.